LucasMazza42/DigitRecognitionUsingPCA-and-KNN/README.md

 - A good way to show this is with a heatmap:
 <img width="883" alt="Screenshot 2023-07-04 at 5 27 02 PM" src="https://github.com/LucasMazza42/DigitRecognitionUsingPCA-and-KNN/assets/47802441/0200cc7f-c437-44b8-8717-6b9ab2b80697">

+- Next, we have the computation of the eigenvectors and eigenvalues:
+          - The eigenvalues represent the amount of variance captured by each component.
+          - Thus, higher eigenvalues mean that that specific component captures more variance in the data.
+          - The eigenvectors with the highest eigenvalue represent our principal components.
+- This process can be represented by this code:
+  `def eigenValueVec(self, covMatrix)-> tuple:
+        eigen_values, eigen_vectors = np.linalg.eig(covMatrix)
+        return (eigen_values.real, eigen_vectors.real)`
+- Next, we have the explained variance ratio:

+`def explained_varience_ratio(self, X)->None:

+        covarienceMat = self.findCovMatrix(X)
+        eigen_values, eigen_vectors = self.eigenValueVec(covarienceMat)

+        total_egnvalues = sum(eigen_values)
+        explained_variance_ratio = [(i/total_egnvalues) for i in eigen_values]

+        explained_variance_ratio = explained_variance_ratio[0:100]
+        #we can use 50 components here

+        #plot the explainedVarience
+        plt.plot(explained_variance_ratio,
+             label='Explained Variance Ratio')

+        plt.xlabel('Principal Component')
+        plt.ylabel('Explained Variance Ratio')
+        plt.legend()
+        plt.show() `